 Kyoto Conference on Coleridge and Contemplation, 27-29 March, 2015

-This forgetfulness of contemplation contrasts with the shared attitude of Plato and Aristotle, reflected in writers such as Aquinas, that contemplation is the ultimate end and good of the human soul.
-Understood thus, contemplation is a kind of noetic, synthesiszing stillness that aims to commune with or participate in Truth, Goodness, and Beauty.
-It is not the opposite of, but rather the currently neglected complement to the discursive, analytic tendency to finessing distinctions and divisions ascendent in English-language Philosophy and to a lesser extent other Humanities for the last hundred years.
+This forgetfulness of contemplation contrasts with the shared attitude of Plato and Aristotle, reflected in writers such as Aquinas, that contemplation is the ultimate end and good of the human soul, the sabbatical end of the workaday means.
+Understood thus, contemplation is a kind of noetic, synthesizing that inspires our better energies, and aims to commune with or participate in Truth, Goodness, and Beauty.
+It is not the opposite of, but rather the currently neglected yet superordinate complement to the discursive, analytic tendency to focus on finessing distinctions and divisions, a tendency ascendent in English-language Philosophy, and to a lesser extent in the other Humanities, for the last hundred years.

 Kyoto Notre Dame University, 2014